SwissDataScienceCenter/renku/helm-chart/values.yaml.changelog.md

 * NEW *notebooks.serverDefaults* has been added with default values that will be used to create a session when specific server options are left out of the request to launch a session.
 See the [values.yaml file](https://github.com/SwissDataScienceCenter/renku/tree/master/helm-chart/renku/values.yaml) for more details.
 * NEW *notebooks.userSessionPersistentVolumes* has been added which enables the use of persistent volumes for user sessions.
 The use of persistent volumes is disabled by default however.
 To turn this feature on set the `enabled` flag and specify a storage class that should be used.
-We strongly reccomend using a storage class with a `Delete` retain policy because otherwise the persistent volumes from the user sessions will keep accumulating and will require manual intervention for cleanup.
+We strongly recommend using a storage class with a `Delete` retain policy because otherwise the persistent volumes from the user sessions will keep accumulating and will require manual intervention for cleanup.

 ## Upgrading to Renku 0.8.0 (breaking changes)